osbuild/images/docs/developer/code-manifest-generation.md

     source specifications (package specs, container specs, ostree commit specs).
 See [Resolving Content](#resolving-content).

+The `makeManifest()` function in `cmd/build/main.go` is a straightforward implementation of the sequence of actions required to generate a manifest described below.

 ## Manifest Instantiation

 Instantiating a manifest involves generating an array of [Pipelines][godoc-manifest-pipeline] that will produce an image.
 Each pipeline supports different options that will affect the stages and stage options it will generate.

+Typically, manifest instantiation happens inside the [`ImageType.Manifest()`][godoc-distro-imagetype] function, which each distro implements separately.
+The function is responsible for:
+- Validating blueprint customizations for the selected image type.
+- Collecting static package sets for the distro and image type.
+- Collecting container source specs from the blueprint customizations.
+- Calling the image function for the image type, which creates an [`image.ImageKind`][godoc-image-imagekind] object, and
+- Instantiating the manifest using `ImageKind.InstantiateManifest()`.

 ### The OS pipeline